lubianat/tiokhin2020/notes_by_lubiana.md

 #### 2

-Does everyone get a payoff regardless of a true or false result?
+Does everyone really get a payoff regardless of a true or false result?

+#### 3

+Are all scientists moved to the SAME second question?